Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/pre-reqs.md

         1. Update appsettings.json deploymentName field with your model deployment name.

         ![Terminal](./images/deploy-model.jpg)

+1. Additionally we need to obtain an API Key to be able to get stock prices from [polygon.io](https://polygon.io/dashboard/login).
+You can sign up for a free API Key by creating a login.
+This value will be needed for [Lesson 3](lesson3.md).

 By ensuring you have completed these prerequisites, you'll be well-prepared to dive into the Intelligent App Development Workshop and make the most of the hands-on learning experience.